jeffpar/pcjs/software/pcjs/index.md

         name: JEFFPAR DISK001
 ---

-Much like the collection of [PCjs Document Archive](/documents/papers/pcjs/), this is an assortment of disk images archived by [@jeffpar](https://jeffpar.com) that may or may not be of historical interest.
+Much like the [PCjs Document Archive](/documents/pcjs/), this collection is an assortment of disk images from the PCjs Archives that may or may not be of historical interest.

 Some disks from this collection have already been archived elsewhere, including: